The Tour de France stands out as the top long-distance cycling race in the world.

 Dining comes at the Riverside Restaurant.
 Menus use British ingredients with fresh takes.

 The Lounge Bar offers snacks and wines.
-Rooms come spacious and comfortable.
+Rooms are spacious and comfortable.
 They suit couples or families.

 The hotel runs exclusive deals on stays and spa time.
 These fit well for race visitors.
 It acts as a base for fans.